Lambert I, Count of Louvain

 He fought throughout his life towards the eventual successful establishment of his family in a long-lasting position of power, but Lambert was known throughout much of his life as a rebellious noble, from a rebel family.
 Lambert was eventually killed in battle at Florennes, fighting against his old enemy Godfrey "the childless", the Duke of Lower Lotharingia who represented royal authority in the region.
 One monastic writer, Dietmar of Merseburg, described him as the worst person in his whole country ― a country which mourned during his life, and rejoiced at his death.

-Historical discussion about the life of Lambert is closely connected to that of his older brother and ally Reginar IV.
-The two brothers entered Lotharingia aggressively from France after the death of their father.
+Historical discussion about the life of Lambert is closely connected to that of his brother and ally Reginar IV.
+The two brothers entered Lotharingia aggressively from France after the death of their father in exile.
 They battled for status over decades, and some historians believe that their families only consolidated lasting acceptance after their deaths.
 Reginar IV, apparently the elder brother, claimed a county based in Mons in Hainaut as something which their father Reginar III had held.
 The basis of Lambert's claim on Leuven is less clear.
 It may for example have been granted to him by his father-in-law, the French Carolingian Duke Charles.
 It is also unclear whether Lambert already laid claim to the Brabant lordship of Brussels within his lifetime.
 Van Droogenbroeck, for example, has proposed that this territory to the west of Leuven only came to Lambert's family in later generations.

 Parentage

 Lambert was a member of the 10th-century Lotharingian noble family known to modern historians as the Reginars, because of their frequent use of the personal name Reginar.
 (Medieval chronicles also give several of those Reginars the byname "Longneck".)
-His great uncle, Gilbert had ruled the formerly independent kingdom of Lotharingia as Duke, switching allegiance between France and the Holy Roman Empire, until he was killed in a rebellion against his wife's family, the German Ottonians in 939.
+His great uncle, Gilbert had ruled the formerly independent kingdom of Lotharingia as Duke.
+He switched allegiance between France and the Holy Roman Empire, and back again, and was killed for this rebellion against his wife's family, the German Ottonians in 939.

-Lambert was the son of Gilbert's nephew Reginar III who helped lead a French attempt to take over Lotharingia in 944, and was exiled from the Holy Roman Empire in about 958 after being defeated in another rebellion by the Duke of Lotharingia, Bruno, Archbishop of Cologne, a member of the Ottonian royal family.
+Lambert was the son of Gilbert's nephew Reginar III who helped lead a French attempt to take over Lotharingia in 944, and was exiled from the Holy Roman Empire in about 958 after being defeated in another Lotharingian rebellion.
+By this time the Duke of Lotharingia, Bruno, Archbishop of Cologne, was a loyal member of the Ottonian royal family.

-Reginar III died in exile in Bohemia in 973, and soon after this Lambert and his brother Reginar IV launched their first failed invasion of Lotharingia, attempting to take control of lands in the county of Hainaut which had belonged to their father.
+Reginar III died in exile in Bohemia in 973, and soon after his sons Lambert and Reginar IV launched their first failed invasion of Lotharingia, attempting to take control of lands in the county of Hainaut which had belonged to their father.